mibrito/gastruckcrawler/README.md

-# Gas Truck Crawler
+# GasTruck Crawler

 Gastruck crawler is a simple crawler to collect data from [ANP](http://www.anp.gov.br/preco/) 'Por Estado' web page and stores them on a settable mongo database.
+It is also part of GasTruck Project.

 ## Install